raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 Let me retell one of my stock anecdotes (because every blog rant has to have an anecdote, it's a rule, and because people over forty don't learn anything new or accumulate new experiences, therefore they must retell the same stories over and over for the rest of their lives).

+### Wherein I Reason by Anecdote

-My friend Anthony and I used to sell Macintoshes during the dark days when The Usurper [Prince John][sculley] had cast the [Rightful King][jobs] out of [Albion].
+My friend Anthony and I used to sell Macintoshes during the dark days when [The Usurper Prince John][sculley] had cast the [Rightful King][jobs] out of [Albion].
 Nobody wanted to buy one (like Joel Spolsky, my "nobody" means "fewer than ten million people" or so).

 [sculley]: https://en.wikipedia.org/wiki/John_Sculley "John Sculley III"
 [jobs]: https://en.wikipedia.org/wiki/Steve_Jobs "Steve Jobs"